 Have you tried making ewedu soup at home?
 Do you prefer it blended smooth or with a bit of texture?
 What’s your favorite dish to pair with it?

-About Florence Akpotaire 54 Articles
+• Florence Akpotaire

 Florence is a guest contributor at Verayea, where she brings her passion for cooking and her love of exploring diverse flavors to the table.
 With a strong educational background in food, nutrition, and biology, she delights in sharing her collection of recipes from cultures around the world.